Build on Serverless | The latest Copenhagen AWS User Group meetup

 Make sure to join our next Copenhagen AWS User Group meetup on April 11th, where Adrian Hornsby talks about Chaos Engineering or catch his talk in Aarhus and Odense.

-Martin Larsen has worked extensively with product development and has a key interest in with a primary interest in Software-as-a-Service (SaaS), distributed systems and cloud computing.
+About the author Martin Larsen has worked extensively with product development and has a key interest in with a primary interest in Software-as-a-Service (SaaS), distributed systems and cloud computing.
 He is a full stack backend developer with experience with: innovation and design, architecture and development, methodologies and operations.